expIo1t/Water_Consumption_Calculator/README.md

 # Warning:
     - ❗This calculation is a recommendation❗

-    -❗In order to get more accurate information, you need to contact a nutritionist❗
+    - ❗In order to get more accurate information, you need to contact a nutritionist❗